-$^{4}$ The buyer can chose not to buy in a given period, thus receiving zero value in that period, but obtaining future units at lower prices.
+4The buyer can choose not to buy in a given period, thus receiving zero value in that period, but obtaining future units at lower prices.
 The buyer in our model views the good as durable and may wish to split the order, possibly buying from the more expensive supplier in the first period.
 Our focus and set of results are, thus, quite different.

-Inderst (2006) examines a model similar to the work of Anton and Yao but with multiple buyers.
 He demonstrates that having multiple buyers increases the incentive to split their orders across sellers.
 A mechanism approach to dual-sourcing is offered by Riordan and Sappington (1987).
 We depart from this literature in two important directions.
 First, the intertemporal links are at the heart of our analysis: the key issue is how purchasing decisions today affect the sellers' remaining capacities tomorrow.
 In contrast, the work mentioned above focuses on static issues and relies on cost asymmetries.
 Second, strategic purchases from competing sellers and a single buyer in a dynamic setting are also studied under "learning curve" effects; see e.g. Cabral and Riordan (1994) and Lewis and Yildirim (2002).
 In our case, by buying from one seller a buyer makes that seller less competitive in the following period.
 In the learning curve case, that effect is reversed, due to unit cost decreases.